Noah0217/note-taker-11/README.md

 # Note Taker

-<h2>Description<br><h4>A server based application used to take notes, and have them saved and ready to use when ever you need them.
+<h2>Description<br><h4>A server based application used to take notes, and have them saved and ready to use when ever needed
 <h3 align="left">App Deployed Here</h3>
   https://note-taker-noah.herokuapp.com/